gregkolb88/CTF-Write-Ups/TryHackMe/Lian_Yu.md

 ![image](https://github.com/user-attachments/assets/6e68a253-f36b-4c68-abb3-ee241e348342)

-I unzip the ss.zip file which gives me two more files.
+I unzip the ss.zip file which gives me two more files and the answer to the fourth question (what is the file name with SSH password?).

 ```
 unzip ss.zip